Dover, Deal & Sandwich

 England's most charismatic chunks of chalk, chic eateries, boutique sleep spots, history-rich ports and prime golf courses, make this a must-see stretch of Kent coast.

 The White Cliffs of Dover are iconic.
 Immortalised in song and film for decades, this spectacular wall of crumbly, creamy chalk stretches for 20 miles.
-Drink in its craggy beauty on a ferry to Dover or a high speed RIB; on a cliff-backed beach or a cliff-top trail the National Trust Visitor Centre and Samphire Hoe make great places to start.
+Drink in its craggy beauty on a ferry to Dover or a high speed RIB; on a cliff-backed beach or a cliff-top trail to the South Foreland Lighthouse; the National Trust Visitor Centre and Samphire Hoe make great places to start.

 The history is so vivid at Dover Castle the past feels more like the present.
 This magnificent fortification is alive with vibrant furnishings, every-day artefacts and costumed actors.
 The audio-visual displays of the castle's Secret Wartime Tunnels evoke an underground hospital and the retreat from Dunkirk.
 Meanwhile, the Dover Museum provides a new twist on cross-channel ferries: a 3000 year-old, sea-going Bronze Age boat.